sf-wdi-22-23/modules-23/w02-working-with-objects/d4-homework/readme.md

 #Thursday Homework!

 ##Read/Skim some of <a href="https://github.com/airbnb/javascript/tree/master/es5">AirBnB's JavaScript Style Guide</a>
-- Spend a max of an hour looking at this.
+- Spend aabout an hour looking at this.
 - Use any extra time you have to review concepts we covered so far this week.

 ###Why?